Scotchester/jellybeans/_posts/2017-04-16-gimbals-gourmet-jelly-beans.md

 and will not be trying even one Spicy Cinnamon, Coconut, or Piña Colada jelly bean, because those are disgusting.
-Some other disappointments include having a hard time discerning which beans are Wild Cheery and which are Red Delicious, and weak flavors in Key Lime, Green Apple, and Pomegranate.
+Some other disappointments include having a hard time discerning which beans are Wild Cherry and which are Red Delicious, and weak flavors in Key Lime, Green Apple, and Pomegranate.

 But disappointments aside, there are many outstanding fruit flavors here: